w3c/wai-curricula/content/designer/interaction-and-feedback.md

 Show examples of notification messages.
 Explain that they need to be distinguishable by all users, including through visual cues and programmatically.

-Explain that applications may have different levels of priority when in the context of a complex application, so defining such levels of priority and which types of notifications each of them should contain is a designers responsibility.
+Explain that applications may have different levels of priority when in the context of a complex application.
+Defining such levels of priority and which types of notifications each of them should contain is a designers responsibility.

 #### Learning Outcomes for Topic